 In New York City, numerous laws regulate what landlords must do to prevent fires in apartments, apartment buildings, and office buildings.
 There are many thousands of building codes and laws that regulate fire prevention, fire detection, fire extinguishment, and emergency exits.
 For example:

 - One type of building code intended to reduce fires and prevent toxic smoke may require your landlord to have electrical wiring with a metal sheath called BX cable.

-- Depending upon the type of building, fire alarms and other types of fire protection and extinguishment systems may be required such as sprinklers, chemical or carbon dioxide systems.
+- Depending upon the type of building, fire alarms and other types of fire protection and extinguishment systems may be required, such as sprinklers and chemical or carbon dioxide systems.